MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 A good practice is to have regular **peer reviews** and rely on **pull-requests** to apply changes to the code base.

 A **branching policy** prevents the immediate change to a given branch.
 It is a must to implement a branching policy when using IaC.
 The branching policy should enforce a required reviewer and foster the peer review concept.
 The review is therefore enforced on each change to the code base.
-The four eyes principle increases Code Quality tremendously and helps knowledge sharing.
+The four-eyes principle increases Code Quality tremendously and helps knowledge sharing.

-The branching policy can also enforce the assignment of tickets like change request, features or bugs.
+The branching policy can also enforce the assignment of tickets like change requests, features, or bugs.
 The policy can also associated a build pipeline.
 This pipeline will pre-merge the requested changes and execute the pipeline on the pre merged code.
 The tests are thus executed before the actual change is done to the code base.

 ## Tests Phases

 Unit and Integration tests could be grouped into the **build phase**.
-While Validation, Acceptance and e2e Tests could be group to the **release phase**.
+While Validation, Acceptance, and e2e Tests could be grouped to the **release phase**.
 User Acceptance Test and Smoke Tests are done after a particular release.

 Some resource deployments can take hours, e.g. VNet Gateways (~25mins).